luanluta/WP-Media-Technical-Assessment/README.md

 # WP-Media-Technical-Assessment
-My technical assessment submiossion for the Technical Customer Support role at WP Media
+My technical assessment submission for the Technical Customer Support role at WP Media.

 Initiaing the file